Everything Lean For Leaders And Their Teams

 Standard Work Combination Sheet Tips, Tricks, and Warnings

-• Use an action verb in the ‘Step Description’ box.
+• Use an action verb in the “Step Description” box.
 It reduces confusion later.

-Standard Work Combination Sheet Example
+Putting the Standard Work Combination Sheet to use…

 1. Don’t forget to download the free Standard Work Sheet to go with it!